tgalopin-archive/LetsEncryptBundle/README.md

 tga_lets_encrypt:

-    # Path to the Let's Encrypt executable used by the bundle (usually your letsencrypt-auto binary)
+    # Path to the Let's Encrypt executable (usually your letsencrypt-auto binary)
-    script:               ~ # Required
+    letsencrypt:          ~ # Required

     # Recovery email used by Let's Encrypt for registration and recovery contact
     recovery_email:       ~ # Required